muhdasif1/ecommerce-frontend-project/README.md

 * Tablet
 * Mobile

-Using CSS Grid + Media Queries for layout resizing.
+Using CSS Grid and Media Queries for Layout Resizing.

 ---